Fix Coolant Leaks: 2001 Toyota Celica GT 1.8L 4 Cyl.

 Hans Angermeier is an ASE certified Maintenance and Light Repair Technician and has produced over 100,000 videos showing drivers how to fix things on their cars.
 He has broad expertise on basic repair procedures covering the majority of cars on the road.
 Over the past 10 years, Hans has been focused on building CarCareKiosk, which is visited by millions of drivers each month.

 2001 Toyota Celica GT 1.8L 4 Cyl.
-Transmission Fluid Check Fluid Level
+Brake Fluid Check Fluid Level

 Share on Share on Twitter Share on Facebook